Should you do cardio before or after lifting weights?

 Practical Playbook

-1. Decide your main goal first
+1. Identify your primary goal first

 Common Mistakes